Does a Jew Belong in Israel? MAR 2023

 When I first arrived, my parents had a bet.
 My step-father bet I’d move back within a year.
 My mom bet I’d find a partner and stay forever.
 They ended up both being right, in a way.

-After begrudgingly attending a Yom Haatzmaut (Israeli independence day) party, I met someone and quickly fell in love.
+After begrudgingly attending a Yom Haatzmaut (Israeli independence day) party, I met someone.
 While I knew better than to rely on a relationship for a sense of place, it helped me to finally build inroads to the communities there in a way that I wasn’t able to before.
 It allowed me to draw a boundary around myself and my unique experience, without compromising on my values.
 And, as a fluent Hebrew speaker, and former soldier, she was able to help me feel less alone and rudderless in what was otherwise a foreign place with stories that were otherwise incongruent with my own.

 Unfortunately, life had different plans.
 We didn’t go back to Israel together, and I ultimately didn’t go back at all.
 When the war started, I was so thankful that we were both safely in the United States.
 But Survivor's guilt consumed us both.
 Her, as someone who had served in the military and built a substantial life there, and me because I had the privilege of continuing my life largely uninterrupted.